 Which of the above is best to use?

-Once you have collected citations, EndNote can help you easily insert a citation in the text of your document and also put it in the correct format based on the citation style you select.
+Once you have collected citations, EndNote can help you easily insert a citation in the text of your Word document, generate a bibliography, list of references, automatically, and also put the references in the correct format based on the citation style you select.